 Peas are native to western Asia and North Africa: in fact, wild peas can still be found in Afghanistan, Iran, and Ethiopia.
 They seem to have been first cultivated at the beginning of agriculture in the Middle East, perhaps as long as 10’000 years ago.
 By 4’000 years ago, peas had spread throughout Europe and east into India becoming, thanks to the possibility of long conservation, the staple food of many populations of the time.

-Peas are rich in vitamin A, B1, B2 and PP; moreover, thanks to the high content of vitamin C together with the presence of Chlorophyll, they are extremely beneficial to the immune system.
+Peas are rich in vitamin A, B1, B2 and PP; moreover, thanks to the high content of vitamin C together with the presence of Chlorophyll, they are incredibly beneficial to the immune system.
 Peas also contain potassium, calcium, magnesium, and phosphorus.
-In addition, they have important fibers that help regulating intestinal functions and they provide energy and nutrition being, for this reason, highly recommended in cases of fatigue and weakness.
+Also, they have essential fibers that help to regulate intestinal functions and they provide energy and nutrition being, for this reason, highly recommended in cases of fatigue and weakness.

-The Hulled Peas we offer are processed through a de-huller that partially removes the skin in order to make them more digestible and to reduce cooking time.
+The Hulled Peas we offer are processed through a de-huller that partially removes the skin to make them more digestible and to reduce cooking time.

 * Chefs Tips *

 pre-soaking not required